rmetcalf9/RaspPiClojureScreens/Ansible/DEVINSTANCE.md

 # 3. Create a fork of the project

 In order to start playing with the code you should create you own 'fork' of this project on github.
-If you don't have a github account create one, then browse to the proejct and 'XXXXX'
+If you don't have a github account create one, then browse to the proejct and clcik fork in the top left corner of the screen.

-TODO
+You should now have a forked version of this project.

 # 2. Run ansible dev_instance playbook